OreliaSk/Vue.js-blog/README.md

 # npm install
 $ npm run dev
 ```
-When your files and folders are created, you can replace what is inside and src/App.vue by what is on this github
+When your files and folders are created, you can replace what is inside and src/App.vue by what is on this github.
+Then, you will have to install all dependencies below.

 For vue-resource :
 ```